infracost/docs/docs/getting_started.md

   --config-file          Path to Infracost config file.
-Cannot be used with path, terraform* or usage-file flags --usage-file           Path to Infracost usage file that specifies values for usage-based resources --show-skipped         Show unsupported resources, some of which might be free --log-level            Use "debug" to troubleshoot, can be set to "info" or "warn" in CI/CD systems to reduce noise, turns off color output
+Cannot be used with path, terraform* or usage-file flags --usage-file           Path to Infracost usage file that specifies values for usage-based resources --show-skipped         Show unsupported resources, some of which might be free --log-level            Use "debug" to troubleshoot, can be set to "info" or "warn" in CI/CD systems to reduce noise, turns off spinners in output
   --no-color             Turn off colored output
   ```